Chinese cities open up green car markets as government battles pollution

 LOCAL SUBSIDIES

-Rapid economic growth and urbanisation have turned China into the world's biggest emitter of greenhouse gases, with pollution a constant feature in newspapers and a topic widely discussed in the Chinese blogosphere.
+Rapid economic growth and urbanization have turned China into the world's biggest emitter of greenhouse gases, with pollution a constant feature in newspapers and a topic widely discussed in the Chinese blogosphere.

 The government has vowed to fight pollution and since 2010 has been encouraging consumers to buy green cars.
 Under its latest initiative, it offers to pay up to 60,000 yuan of the purchase price - an amount local authorities are encouraged to match.

-Note: (This story was corrected to fix name of consultancy IHS Automotive in the 15th paragraph)